-(13) This amount represents deferred dollar amount earned in sales incentive compensation by the named executive officer.
+(13) This amount represents sales incentive compensation earned by the named executive officer.

+Column note:

-- Column note: - (a) The amounts in this column represent the fair value of option awards to the named executive officer as computed on the date of the option grants using the Black-Scholes option-pricing model.
+(a) The amounts in this column represent the fair value of option awards to the named executive officer as computed on the date of the option grants using the Black-Scholes option-pricing model.